japandotorg/shinku/README.md

             <br>
             On Windows, shinku will use PowerShell if it's detected, otherwise, it will use Command Prompt.
             <br><br>
             The results from the commands you pass in are returned through a paginator interface live as the command runs.
-If you need to stop a command, you can press the stop button reaction, or use <code>jsk cancel</code>.
+If you need to stop a command, you can press the stop button reaction, or use <code>shin cancel</code>.
             <br><br>
             The execution will terminate automatically if no output is produced for 120 seconds.
             <br><br>